almightygloman/chess/README.md

     4. Run the application
         dotnet run

-    5. Access the application in your web browser at http://localhost:7002/Chess/Chessboard
+    5. Access the application in your web browser at http://localhost:7002/Chess/Chessboard or click "Chessboard" in the nav bar to play a local chess game